Easy Marshmallow Popcorn Balls For Halloween

 Place your M&Ms into the freezer and then line a sheet pan with wax or parchment paper.
 Set the sheet pan aside.

-In a 2 quart or larger saucepan, melt the butter over medium high heat.
+In a 2 quart or larger saucepan, melt butter over medium high heat.

 Once melted, reduce the heat to medium and add the mini marshmallows.